NOTE: This is an updated version of the story, published in our recent Dark Mountain: Issue 23 – Dark Kitchen

 In processing acorns, the only step that could be considered tedious is shelling, which you can do while watching a film, listening to music, or talking with friends.
 Also, the work is all out in the open, so to speak.
-How much labour, energy, and damage are hidden in the kilo of flour we casually reach down off the shelf?
-How many fossil fuel subsidies, carbon emissions, agribusiness profits, farmer suicides, exploitation of migrant workers, soil erosion, genetic manipulation, artificial pesticides, fertilizers and food additives have been swept under the rug by the invisible hand of the market?
+How much labour, energy and damage are hidden in the kilo of flour we casually reach down off the shelf?
+How many fossil fuel subsidies, carbon emissions, agribusiness profits, farmer suicides, exploitation of migrant workers, soil erosion, genetic manipulation, artificial pesticides, fertilisers and food additives have been swept under the rug by the invisible hand of the market?

 The oak tree makes acorns, quietly and without fuss, as a free gift, knowing the vast majority will end up eaten.
-The least I can do to honour that gift with my own work, which I see as both a meditative practice and a gentle form of activism: the Buddhist idea of ‘right livelihood” in a nutshell.
+The least I can do is to honour that gift with my own work, which I see as both a meditative practice and a gentle form of activism: the Buddhist idea of ‘right livelihood’ in a nutshell.

-One way or another, if you aspire to make any kind of positive change in the world, you’ll need to give serious thought to right livelihood: how to feed, clothe, and shelter yourself and your loved ones in ways that don’t contribute to the wrongs you hope to right.
+One way or another, if you aspire to make any kind of positive change in the world, you’ll need to give serious thought to right livelihood: how to feed, clothe and shelter yourself and your loved ones in ways that don’t contribute to the wrongs you hope to right.
 You won’t get far by biting the hand that feeds you; and unless activism is grounded in everyday reality, it’s prone to lose its way, either in a futile quest for ideological purity, leading to factionalism, or in fighting against individual parts of the whole – the heads of the Hydra – until it becomes defined by, and dependent on, the problems it started out trying to fix.

 Every acorn shell I crack by hand is another crack in the armour of our warlike civilisation.
-Every handful of acorn meal I eat, feeds the wildness within me.
+Every handful of acorn meal I eat feeds the wildness within me.
 Direct action never tasted so good.

-It turns out that the culture of eating acorns didn’t die a natural death: it had to be eradicated by force, along with other elements of rural self-sufficiency.
+It turns out that the Spanish culture of eating acorns didn’t die a natural death: it had to be eradicated by force, along with other elements of rural self-sufficiency.

-According to César Lema’s guide to Cooking with acorns in the post-petroleum era, ’It was Franco who introduced modernity to the countryside, with the whip, the cudgel and the bullet… In state schools, the teachers reprimanded and even punished those who ate acorns and other wild foods.
-Among adults, the idea was spread that this was a practice of fierce and bestial beings—yokels, hicks, bumpkins or louts—who needed to be ‘civilized’ through beatings by the Guardia Civil and sermons from the pulpit… The interests of the state required the elimination of self-sufficiency and habituating the population to eating only what was acquired via the market, and valuing only the products of agriculture… We have had great difficulty in gathering information about this topic, because acorns are a food which the Basques (and this statement can be extended to other regions) are still ashamed of admitting they have eaten.’9
+According to César Lema’s guide to Cooking with Acorns in the Post-petroleum Era, ‘It was Franco who introduced modernity to the countryside, with the whip, the cudgel and the bullet… In state schools, the teachers reprimanded and even punished those who ate acorns and other wild foods.
+Among adults, the idea was spread that this was a practice of fierce and bestial beings—yokels, hicks, bumpkins or louts—who needed to be ‘civilised’ through beatings by the Guardia Civil and sermons from the pulpit… The interests of the state required the elimination of self-sufficiency and habituating the population to eating only what was acquired via the market, and valuing only the products of agriculture… We have had great difficulty in gathering information about this topic, because acorns are a food which the Basques (and this statement can be extended to other regions) are still ashamed of admitting they have eaten.’9

 But ignoring buried trauma won’t make it disappear: we will always be running away from it unless we turn and face it.
 We have to leach its bitterness from our lives if we are to taste their true flavour.
 As Lorca wrote: ‘We must remember towards tomorrow.’10

 Here are my reinventions of two traditional acorn bread recipes, as eaten in villages all over the northern Iberian Peninsula up until the 1950s.
-In the maritime climate of the north coast, spelt (an ancient variety of wheat) was widely grown until the arrival of maize from the New World, and to this day in some areas.
+In the maritime climate of the north coast, spelt (an ancient variety of wheat) was widely grown until the arrival of maize from the New World, and to this day still is in some areas.
 Both types of bread are delicious with either sweet or savoury dishes.